virajprabhu/inclusive_da/README.md

 ### Download data

-To download both Dollarstreet-DA and GeoYFCC-DA datasets, run `sh scripts/download.sh` (note: requires ~12GB of free space).
+To download both Dollarstreet-DA and GeoYFCC-DA datasets, run `cd data; sh download.sh` (note: requires ~12GB of free space).
+This will download both datasets as a single zip file – unzip and you are set.

 ### Train unsupervised DA model